best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Blade

-The blade is the backbone from which a ping pong paddle is built.
-The material is either wood or carbon fibre.
-ITFF mandates that a minimum 85% of your blade should be made of natural wood.
+The blade forms the foundation of a ping pong paddle.
+It can be made of either wood or carbon fiber.
+The International Table Tennis Federation (ITTF) specifies that a minimum of 85% of the blade should be constructed from natural wood.

-As shown above, a blade’s composition plays an important role in the racket’s speed and how you control it for better shots.
+As depicted above, the composition of the blade significantly influences the racket’s speed and your control over it for better shots.

 How To Choose The Perfect Blade?